w3c/wot-testing/tools/vpn/vpn_softetherbridge.md

   version: 2
   ethernets:
     eth0:
       dhcp4: false <--- Make sure to change to false!!!
-Otherwise you cannot access your device over ethernet anymore.
+Otherwise, you will no longer be able to access your device over Ethernet.

   bridges:
-    br0:
-      macaddress: 00:a0:98:79:42:65  <--- Change to physical MAC address from ifconig
+      macaddress: 00:a0:98:79:42:65  <--- Change to physical MAC address from "ip link"
       interfaces: [ eth0 ]
       dhcp4: true
       parameters: